Code-Institute-Submissions/Visit-East-Cork/README.md

     - The project uses **EmailJS** to add functionality to the website contact form.
 This API was utilised in a Code Institute Project and it allows the developer to link the contact form to their email address and inturn provides a method of communication for the website users.
 EmailJS requires developers to set up an account and link it to their email address.

 - **[Open Weather Map API](https://openweathermap.org/api)**
-    - The project uses **Open Weather Map API** to add weather forecast functionality to the footer of Visit East Cork.
+    - The project uses **Open Weather Map API** to add weather forecast functionality to the footer of the Visit East Cork website.
 Like the Google Maps API, this API requires developers to set up an account and use an API Key to access weather information specific to their area.
 This is a straightforward process.

 ### 3.4 IDE